angular-ui-tree/angular-ui-tree/README.md

 ##### data-drag-delay
 Number of milliseconds a click must be held to start a drag. (default 0)

-##### data-empty-place-holder-enabled
+##### data-empty-placeholder-enabled
-If a tree is empty, there will be an empty place hoder which is used to drop node from other trees by default.
+If a tree is empty, there will be an empty placeholder which is used to drop node from other trees by default.
-- `true` (default): display an empty place holder if the tree is empty
+- `true` (default): display an empty placeholder if the tree is empty
-- `false`: do not display an empty place hoder
+- `false`: do not display an empty placeholder

 ##### Example
 - turn on/off drag and drop.